justinsautter/website/index.md

 <br/>

-my name is Justin and I'm interested in distributed systems, offensive security, networking, and computers in general.
+my name is Justin and I'm interested in distributed systems, security, networking, and computers in general.

 this is my dumping ground for things.

-(still under construction) 🚧 🔨 👷
+🚧 🔨 👷

 <br/>